Chelsea-Hatton/Bike-Sales-Data-Analysis/README.md

 It explores trends based on age, income, and commute distance.

 ## Preview
---Click the image to see preview of final dashboard.
+>Click the image to see preview of final dashboard.